TheTechRobo/citation-style/README.md

 ##### dd, Day
 dd or Day should be a two-digit integer representing the date.
 For example, 31.
 ##### Format
-A date should be done in one of ("Day Month Year", "dd.mm.yyyy", "dd/mm/yyyy") formats, since they're the simplest ones.
+If using the Standard Edition, a date should be done in the format "Day Month Year".
+The Extended Edition allows one of ("Day Month Year", "dd.mm.yyyy", "dd/mm/yyyy") formats.
 Examples are is 31 December 2020, 31.12.2020, and 31/12/2020.

 #### Wayback Machine/archive.org notice
 The Wayback Machine notice should be written as "Saved in the Wayback Machine" if the version you were looking at is there; "Saved in the Internet Archive" if it is in the Internet Archive; and not written at all if there is no copy in the Wayback Machine or Internet Archive.